crand6/RII-Badge/README.md

 C.

 ### Flash badge
+Select the "PICkit 3" as your "connected hardware tool" (you'll need to select "Show All" if the PICkit is not attached to your computer) In the PICkit 3 menu, select the "Power" option category.
+Enable "power target circuit from PICkit3" and set voltage level to 3.5V.

 Connect a PICkit 3 to the 5-pin ICSP header and click "make and program device main project".
 We leave the details of this as an exercise to the reader.